barryclark/jekyll-now/_posts/2023-09-01-rust-type-level-programming.md

 ```
 I won't go into the unsafe code here because that was the topic of the aforementioned
 article.
 The thing that bugged me was that `assert_eq!` in there.
-Not the fact that it was in there at all, but that it was a condition that would be checked at runtime.
+Not the fact that it was in there at all, but that the panic would only occur
-As a die-hard metaprogramming fan, it felt weird to check a condition at runtime
+at runtime [^runtime-panic].
+As a die-hard metaprogramming fan,
+it felt weird to check a condition at runtime
 that we can clearly check at compile time.
 It would be great if we
 can stick this condition into the function signature, possibly using traits
 to make it blatantly obvious that we want the types `T` and `U` to have the same